Attk4/wow-discord-rich-presence/README.md

 4. Move to the directory where you decompressed this repo with the cd command, then cd into the **script** folder.
 For example, if you decompressed it into your Downloads folder, you will have to do something like this:
     `cd Downloads\wow-discord-rich-presence\script`

-5. Go back to the command prompt while WoW is still open behind it, making sure none of the squares are being covered by the command prompt, and type this to run the wow.py script:
+5. Go back to the command prompt while WoW is still open behind it, making sure none of the squares are being covered by the command prompt, and type this to run the DiscordRichPresence.py script:
     `python DiscordRichPresence.py`

 6. Now, this is the tricky part.
-Your image viewer has opened and you will see something like this:
+Your image viewer has opened and you might see something like this:

     ![Misaligned dots](https://github.com/Attk4/wow-discord-rich-presence/raw/master/images/misaligned-squares.png)